wp-plugins/fv-all-in-one-seo-pack/readme.txt

 == Frequently Asked Questions ==

-= So what's the advantage of this plugin over the original All in One SEO pack ? =
+= So what's the advantage of this plugin over the original All in One SEO Pack ? =

 The usage is simpler as the keywords field is disabled by default.
 And the Wordpress excerpts can be turned of for descriptions.

-= Can I turn this keywords field back on? =
+= Can I turn the keywords field back on? =

 Yes you can.
 Check out 'Add keywords field to post editing screen' in plugin options.